enggsatyamraj/taskcomp/README.md

-# TodoComp - Task Manager App
+# TaskComp - Task Manager App

 ## Overview
-TodoComp is a full-stack task management application built using React Native (Expo) for the frontend and Node.js with MongoDB for the backend.
+TaskComp is a full-stack task management application built using React Native (Expo) for the frontend and Node.js with MongoDB for the backend.
 It allows users to sign up, log in, and manage tasks with full CRUD functionality.

 ## Features
 ### Frontend (React Native with Expo)